imthenachoman/How-To-Secure-A-Linux-Server/README.md

 - Your installation may have already done this, or may already have a special group intended for this purpose so check first.
   - Debian creates the sudo group
   - RedHat creates the wheel group
 - See [https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/39](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/39) for a note on some distributions making it so `sudo` does not require a password.
+Thanks to [sbrl](https://github.com/sbrl) for sharing.

 #### Steps